INDUSTRIES WE SERVE

 Special Technology Services

-Korcomptenz - Total Transformation Blog - Top 5 trends that enterprise CMS systems need to accommodate in 2018
+Korcomptenz - Total Transformation Blog - Top Five CMS Trends in 2020

 It's time for a final verdict.
 We're going to cheat and call this one a tie.
 There are certain features in Sitecore that are more powerful than Kentico, but Kentico offers more for the money and will meet the needs of 90% of businesses.
 Both have made remarkable strides developing their core competencies for targeted buyers and both can be decisive aspects of your marketing, driving qualified new and repeat traffic to your organization.